-The water heater is probably the most underappreciated machine in your home.
-Seriously – without a water heater, you couldn’t have any of these perks:
+Your hot water heater is probably the most underappreciated machine in your home.
+Think about it – without a water heater, you couldn’t have any of these perks:

 - Hot showers